IvanLyagovich/Full_Stack_Data_Analysis_in_Python/README.md

 # Full_Stack_Data_Analysis_in_Python

 ## Please Note:
 Notebook 4: Exploratory Data Analysis and Visualization is not displaying all of the visualizations beacuse GitHub does not support plotly.
-To view the correct diplay of the notebook please use HTML version.
+To view the correct diplay of the notebook please download HTML version.

 # Project Overview